django-fm/django-fm/README.md

 Requires jQuery and Bootstrap 3 on client side.
 Depends on Django-crispy-forms.

-This app allows to make AJAX modal forms for creating, editing, deleting objects in Django.
+This app allows to make responsive AJAX modal forms for creating, editing, deleting objects in Django.
 This is a very personalized approach to quickly build admin-like interfaces.
 It reduces an amount of time and code when making tedious Django work.

 Install: